SaaS Experience

 -

-Aligned website messaging with in-product language
+Aligned website and in-product messaging

-Clarified pricing, limits, and credits early to reduce anxiety
+Early clarity on pricing, limits, and credits

 -